i-dream-of-ai/next-stripe-helper/README.md

 ## Webhook Handler with Next.js

-In the Next.js environment, API routes provide a solution to build your backend functionality.
+In the Next.js 13 environment, API routes provide a solution to build your backend functionality.
 The `next-stripe-helper` comes equipped with a webhook handler specifically designed for easy integration with Next.js API routes.

-If you add the webhookHandler to an api route, your Database will automatically stay in sync with Stripe Products, Prices, and Subscriptions.
+If you add the webhookHandler to an api route, your Database can automatically stay in sync with Stripe Products, Prices, and Subscriptions.

+First create your DB functions (upsertProductRecord, upsertPriceRecord, manageSubscriptionStatusChange, manageCustomerDetailsChange), then use them with the webhookHandler function in an api endpoint.

+You can find example functions below that use MongoDb, but it can be used with any DB type.

 ### Usage